Tuas West Road

 The station was constructed as part of the Tuas West Extension of the EWL, which opened on 18 June 2017.
 It takes its name from the nearby road of the same name, which serves the Tuas West industrial area.

-When opened, Tuas West Road station is expected to serve industries in the vicinity of Pioneer Road and Tuas West Road, such as Tuas Avenue 9 / 11 / 12 / 20, Tuas Lane and Tuas West Avenue.
+The station serves industries in the vicinity of Pioneer Road and Tuas West Road, such as Tuas Avenue 9 / 11 / 12 / 20, Tuas Lane and Tuas West Avenue.

 First / Last Train Timings